 Neil Macdonald PAI RGI RSW: Of Time and Place

-Neil Macdonald is drawn to locations which exert historic and mythic presence and is particularly engaged with Scottish history and the evidence of its previous peoples.
+Neil Macdonald is drawn to locations abundant with historic and mythic presence and is particularly engaged with Scottish history and the evidence of its previous peoples.